Physical Education

 Here at Abbey Village, we believe that each child should be given as many opportunities as possible to enhance their basic skills in PE and become healthier and more physically active.

-Teachers use the Lancashire PE planning documents to support them in their planning.
+Teachers use Getset4pe planning documents to support them in their planning.
 These documents are progressive, coherent and apply fundamental movement skills which are year group appropriate.

 Impact